Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: System Model for APTBM-based Nonlinear Transmissions

 In linear transmission systems, when channel equalization is sufficiently accurate, the post-equalization blocks $\{\tilde{\mathbf{c}}_n\}$ closely approximate the transmitted blocks $\{\mathbf{c}_n\}$, with distortions arising mainly from noise and residual channel effects.
-In nonlinear transmission systems, however, even under ideal channel equalization and in the absence of noise, PA-induced distortion can cause significant deviation between $\{\tilde{\mathbf{c}}_n\}$ and $\{\mathbf{c}_n\}$.
-As a result, an effective distortion mitigation technique, such as the signal reconstruction proposed in this paper, is necessary prior to demapping.
-This signal reconstruction process, which exploits the structural constraints of APTBM blocks as defined in \eqref{eq:aptbm_constraints}, constitutes the core focus of the present study and will be elaborated in subsequent sections.
-We denote the symbol blocks after signal reconstruction as $\{\hat{\mathbf{c}}_n\}$, which are assumed to closely approximate the transmitted blocks $\{\mathbf{c}_n\}$.
-Finally, the reconstructed blocks $\{\hat{\mathbf{c}}_n\}$ are fed into a demodulator, modeled as the inverse mapping function $\mathcal{F}^{-1}(\cdot)$, to obtain the estimated bits
+In nonlinear transmission systems, however, even under ideal channel equalization and in the absence of noise, PA-induced distortion can cause significant deviations between $\{\tilde{\mathbf{c}}_n\}$ and $\{\mathbf{c}_n\}$.
+As a result, an effective distortion mitigation technique, such as the signal reconstruction proposed herein, is essential prior to demapping.
+This signal reconstruction process, which exploits the structural constraints of APTBM blocks as defined in \eqref{eq:aptbm_constraints}, constitutes the core focus of this study.

+We denote the symbol blocks after signal reconstruction as $\{\hat{\mathbf{c}}_n\}$, which are intended to closely approximate the original transmitted blocks $\{\mathbf{c}_n\}$.
+Finally, the reconstructed blocks $\{\hat{\mathbf{c}}_n\}$ are fed into a demodulator, modeled by the inverse mapping function $\mathcal{F}^{-1}(\cdot)$, to obtain the estimated bit vectors

-It is worth noting that the explicit form of the nonlinear function $\mathcal{T}(\cdot)$ in \eqref{eq:transmitted_signal} is not specified in this system model, as the proposed signal reconstruction method is model-agnostic and can be applied to various PA models without requiring explicit knowledge of $\mathcal{T}(\cdot)$.
-In the following, we present the proposed two-stage signal reconstruction algorithm.
+It is worth noting that the exact mathematical form of the nonlinear function $\mathcal{T}(\cdot)$ in \eqref{eq:transmitted_signal} does not need to be specified.
+Because the proposed method is inherently model-agnostic, it can be applied to various PA models without requiring explicit knowledge of $\mathcal{T}(\cdot)$.
+In the following section, we detail the proposed two-stage signal reconstruction algorithm.